zWolfrost/spoteasy/README.md

 - **v1.2.0**: Added "tracksParser" parser, and placed it as the default parser of the "request" method.

 - **v1.3.0**: Added "precautionSeconds" option on constructor.
 Also added "refresh_timeout", "expires_now_in" and "auto_refresh" token properties.
+  - *v1.3.1*: Fixed bug where the "searchTrack" method wouldn't parse its track.

 &nbsp;